da-luggas/gaggia-pid-presto/README.md

 ## Planned features
 - [ ] Progressive Web App (so that the website can be pinned to the home screen)
+- [ ] Heatup timer
+- [ ] Autotuning of PID parameters
 - [ ] Automatic shot timer using solenoid
-- [ ] Adjust website colors to fit better to the topic of coffee
+- [ ] Adjust website colors to better fit the topic of coffee

 ---